-- The standard for roadway segments near the San Francisco, Santa Clara, and Alameda County borders, with one exception,3 was set to be LOS E to be consistent with the recommendations in those counties' 1991 CMPs.
-(This standard would apply unless those roadway segments were already operating at LOS F.) - On SR-82 (El Camino Real), the standard was set to be LOS E. - For the remaining roadway segments, the standard was set to be one letter designation worse than the LOS projected for the year 2000 when the CMP was established in 1991.
+- The standard for roadway segments near the San Francisco, Santa Clara, and Alameda County borders, with one exception, was set to be LOS E to be consistent with the recommendations in those counties' 1991 CMPs.
+This standard applies unless those roadway segments were already operating at LOS F. - On SR-82 (El Camino Real), the standard was set to be LOS E. - For the remaining roadway segments, the standard was set to be one letter designation worse than the LOS projected for the year 2000 when the CMP was established in 1991.